THIS DATE IN HISTORY: April 25

 Video: Mike Gartner had 17 seasons with 30-plus goals

-2008: The Penguins rally from a three-goal deficit to defeat the Rangers 5-4 at Mellon Arena in Game 1 of the Eastern Conference Semifinals.
-The Rangers enter the game with a 93-1 record when leading by three or more goals in a playoff game, having lost only to the Canadiens on April 6, 1967.
-The Penguins win for only the second time in 48 playoff games in which they trail by three or more goals.
+2008: The Penguins rally from three goals down to defeat the Rangers 5-4 at Mellon Arena in Game 1 of the Eastern Conference Semifinals.
+The Rangers enter the game with a 93-1 record when leading by at least three goals in a playoff game, having lost only to the Canadiens on April 6, 1967.
+The Penguins win for only the second time in 48 playoff games when they trail by three or more goals.

 2012: Joel Ward scores at 2:57 of overtime to lift the Washington Capitals to a 2-1 win against the Bruins at TD Garden in Game 7 of the Eastern Conference Quarterfinals.
 Washington coach Dale Hunter becomes the first person in NHL history to score a Game 7 overtime goal and coach a team to a Game 7 overtime victory.
 Washington and Boston become the first teams to play a seven-game series in which every game is decided by one goal.